The Surface Group Conjectures for groups with two generators: Connections

 \subsection{Negative immersions}

-Louder and Wilton in \cite{Louder2018negative} introduced the concept of a \emph{negative immersion} for two-dimensional CW-complexes (for a comparison with the stronger notation of negative immersions in the sense of Wise \cite{Wise2020coherence}, see \cite[Section 3.4]{Louder2021uniform}).
-In the same paper, they give a group theoretic characterisation of negative immersions for presentation complexes of one-relator groups.
-We use the following form of that characterisation.
+Louder--Wilton in \cite{Louder2018negative} introduced the concept of \emph{having negative immersions} for two-dimensional CW-complexes (for a comparison with the stronger notation of negative immersions in the sense of Wise \cite{Wise2020coherence}, see \cite[Section 3.4]{Louder2021uniform}).
+One-relator groups with negative immersions are hyperbolic and virtually special \cite{linton2022one}.
+Louder--Wilton give a group theoretic characterisation of negative immersions for presentation complexes of one-relator groups, and we use the following form of that characterisation.

 \begin{theorem}[{\cite[Theorem 1.2]{Louder2021uniform}}] The presentation complex of a one-relator group has negative immersions if and only if every two-generated subgroup is free. \end{theorem}

 The groups $G=\langle \mathbf{x}\mid R\rangle$ of \cref{conj:IF} have negative immersions when $|\mathbf{x}|\geqslant3$: